You searched for: “stars

 Word Entries containing the term: “stars

-3. A double star; a system containing two or more stars.
+Binary stars, or a double star, is a system containing two or more stars.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 5)